-In the UK, a woman is entitled to 52 weeks off work.
+In the UK, a woman is entitled to up to 52 weeks off work.
 During this time, she is protected by all her normal employment rights, including accruing annual leave and being eligible for promotion.
-During this year you are eligible for Statutory Maternity Pay for 39 weeks.
-SMP is worked out as 90% of average earnings for the first 6 weeks and then up to £145.18 a week for the next 33 weeks.
-Whilst this is the legal minimum, some employers offer longer periods of full pay.
-New research conducted last year revealed that 70% of UK employers had improved their Statutory Maternity Pay offerings, with an average of 16 weeks full pay becoming the norm.
+She will be eligible for Statutory Maternity Pay (SMP) for 39 weeks.
+For the first 6 weeks, she will receive 90% of her average weekly earnings, and then up to £172.48 or 90% of her average weekly earnings – whichever is lower – a week for the next 33 weeks.

-Whenever UK women decide to return to work, if they are still breastfeeding, they are protected by rules that support them in doing so.
+If British women are still breastfeeding when they return to work, they are protected by rules that support them in doing so.
 Employers are obliged to provide a clean, warm and private room for expressing (a toilet or bathroom is not deemed acceptable) and a secure clean fridge to store milk expressed within working hours.
 Breastfeeding mothers are also eligible for a break allowance to allow them to express every few hours and they can also request flexible working hours to accommodate for their breastfeeding schedule.

 In the UK it is widely recognized that making life easier for breastfeeding mothers is good for business.
-Not only does it increase staff loyalty and encourage other women to return to work following childbirth, but research shows that breastfed babies generally have a better immune system and therefore there is likely to be reduced future absence due to child illness.
+Not only does it increase staff loyalty and encourage other women to return to work following childbirth, but research shows that breastfed babies generally have a better immune system and therefore, their parents have future absences due to child illness.

-Despite this being a hot topic of the 2016 elections, there are no signs that these policies will change at a federal level anytime soon.
-However, there are some states - California, Rhode Island, New York and New Jersey - that do offer financial support during maternity leave, although this does often require the mother in question to have been paying in to a disability insurance programme in the lead up to the leave.
+Some states - California, Rhode Island, New York and New Jersey - do offer financial support during maternity leave, although this oftens require the mother in question to have been paying into a disability insurance programme in the lead-up to the leave.

 Whether you are in the UK or the US, breast pumping at work doesn’t need to be a stressful experience.
 The most important thing is to be as relaxed as possible, so your milk flow is at its optimum.
 Blocking time out in your diary so you know you won’t be disturbed can help with this and some women also find it useful to look at pictures of their baby or even Facetime them!
 The scent of your baby will also produce oxytocin, which will help improve your milk flow too – so it might be useful to bring some of your baby’s clothes in to work with you too.